 Which diagnoses or problems do your therapists work with?

 FPFS therapists work with most diagnoses, including those related to depression, anxiety, adjustment, childhood development, and trauma.
-Typical problems our clients discuss with us include problems at work or school, with friends, family, or romantic relationships.
+Typical problems our clients discuss with us include problems at work, with friends, with family, with romantic relationships, and at school.

 Are there diagnoses that FPFS will NOT work with?